Skip to content

 • Avocados

-The cooking spoon you use should preferably be made from durable and rapidly renewable raw materials, such as bamboo wood.
-By investing a little more money once in sturdy kitchen utensils, you are conserving natural resources and saving yourself from constantly buying new ones.
+So you conserve natural resources and save yourself from constantly buying new ones.
 So if a kitchen appliance breaks, you should take the opportunity to replace it with a sustainable alternative.
+I can recommend the following, for example these kitchen utensils made from cherry wood*.

 Tip: Nowadays, many kitchen appliances are powered by batteries or electricity for convenience.
-But do you really need an electric citrus juicer?
-If you have two healthy hands, you can use manual Juice presses from wood change
+But do you really need an electric citrus juicer or automatic salt and pepper grinders?
+If you have two healthy hands, you can rely on a Manual juicer made of wood* and Manual mills* change

 13. proper disposal

-Now you've cooked sustainably and enjoyed your meal - but the kitchen still looks like a battlefield.
-You can make your cooking environmentally friendly there too.
-For example, use Wooden dishwashing brushes with agave fibers that are completely plastic-free.
-The You can make your own washing-up liquid from ivy - it works perfectly.
+Now you've cooked sustainably and enjoyed your meal, but the Kitchen still looks like a battlefield.
+You can also make your cooking even more environmentally friendly!

-However, I would advise you to only wash by hand if you only need to clean a few items.
-You should definitely wash larger quantities in the dishwasher - the appliances are now much more water-efficient than washing by hand.
+However, I would advise you to only wash by hand if you only need to clean a few parts.
+You should definitely wash larger quantities in the dishwasheras the appliances are now much more water-efficient than hand washing.

-Tip: If you wash up by hand, please do not do so under a running tap.
-Instead, fill a bowl with water and wash plates, cutlery etc. in it.
+Tip: If you wash dishes by hand, please do not do so under a running faucet.
+Instead, fill a bowl with water and wash plates, cutlery, etc. in it.

-Sustainable living has so many benefits that you can't just put them all in a small list.
-Nevertheless, I would like to give you at least the essential motivators for a climate and environmentally friendly diet:
+Sustainable living has so many benefits that it's impossible to include them all in a short list.
+Nevertheless, I would like to give you at least my key motivators for climate and environmentally friendly cooking in order to stay on the ball in the long term:

 Sustainable and climate-friendly cooking for a permanently better world